gokul92/Reports-Excel.Sheets-Papers/README.md

 This Repository contains the following documents :

 1. Option Pricing Excel Sheets 1 & 2 calculates the Binomial, Arbitrage Free, Risk-Neutral Option Pricing for Call and Put Options, given parameters.
+It also calculates the relationship between the put and call options, also called put-call parity.
 The Binomial Option Pricing model can be considered to be a close approximation of the Black-Scholes model when a large number of periods are considered.
+PDF File also included.

-2. More Option Pricing Excel Sheet calculates the following :
+2. More Option Pricing Excel Sheet calculates the following (PDF File also included) :

   a.
 Short Rate Lattice.